Last update

 The initiatives of the Ministry

-The initiatives presented below form part of the National Action Plan for Digital Inclusion.
+The initiatives presented below are mainly included in the National Action Plan for Digital Inclusion.
 They have been implemented by, or are currently ongoing within, the Ministry for Digitalisation.

 The Ministry for Digitalisation has launched a web portal dedicated to digital inclusion: www.zesummendigital.lu.
 This portal provides useful information about actors in the field of digital inclusion and existing actions in Luxembourg, as well as informative, awareness-raising and self-help publications and resources promoting digital inclusion.